Ptujec/ptujec.github.io/_posts/2025-03-14-news-regarding-action-updates.md

 I have learned through my interactions with the fine folks at Objective Development that implementing something like this on their side has more implications than one might think.

-So, unfortunately, this is not a spoiler of some grand secret plans.
+So, unfortunately, this is not a spoiler of some grand secret plan.
 Neither do I have the magic pill to solve this. **Buuuut I may have a new action that might come at least closer to a solution.**

 You can read all about it [here](https://github.com/Ptujec/LaunchBar/tree/master/LB-Repo-Updates#launchbar-repo-updates-action).